Making the Future A Brighter Place for learning-disabled young people

 Date Created: 15th May 2018

 Back in 2016, we launched our Arts Award Festival Investment scheme.
-We asked for applications for funding from organisations with the capacity to help groups of young people complete their Arts Awards, within a ‘festival’ setting (or similar).
+We put a call-out offering our support to organisations with the capacity to help groups of young people complete their Arts Awards, within a ‘festival’ setting (or similar).
 One of the successful projects that worked to incorporate Arts Award into their existing programme was the Oska Bright Film Festival.
 Our Artsmark & Arts Award Apprentice Meg reports on the Festival in November of last year, below.

 Led by Festival Director, Becky Bruzas, and Head Programmer, Matthew Hellett, Oska Bright is a film festival dedicated to showcasing the work of people with a range of learning disabilities.
 The festival back in November 2017 marked Brighton’s eighth edition and was a great display of the continued support this three-day event is receiving.

 Representing work from 13 countries, the festival generates the opportunity for attendees to not only view original work from the UK, but also experience films being created by independent filmmakers all over Europe and beyond.
 With only 5% of disabled people securing jobs in the creative industry, events like this help to bring appreciation for the interesting and thought-provoking work being produced by those often lacking representation in the these areas.
 Carousel, the organisation behind Oska Bright, decided to incorporate Arts Award within the 2017 festival.
 61 young people achieved Arts Award Discover, while 7 achieved Arts Award Bronze.